 In today's digital world, paper-printed books are giving way to electronic versions that can be purchased and downloaded online.
-Knowledge is being increasingly digitized, and many wonder at the future of hardcopy books, despite evidence that shows that "slow reading" on paper books can be good for you.
+Knowledge is being increasingly digitized and many wonder about the future of hardcopy books, despite evidence that shows that "slow reading" on paper books can be good for you.

 As seen in this video below, Laramée uses his hands and power tools to gradually form these serene, idyllic vistas of grassy slopes, contemplative caves and shores.
 His motivation is to question what he calls an "erosion of cultures" -- including the postmodern culture that is slowly disintegrating around the book -- while a new, digital culture arises.
 He also questions the deluge of data in this information age: are we in a better position to understand our true selves in this sea of distraction?
 (Answer: not really.)

 As Laramée explains: "Ultimate knowledge could very well be an erosion instead of an accumulation."
 And that appears to be Laramée's core message: the peaceful erosion of the over-informed, over-educated self, to reveal the timeless landscapes of the eternal soul.
 More over at Guy Laramée.